mas963/mas963/README.md

 * 🌍  I'm based in Isparta, Turkey
 * ✉️  You can contact me at [masendgj7@gmail.com](mailto:masendgj7@gmail.com)
-* 🧠  I'm learning a Dotnet and Nodejs
+* 🧠  I'm learning a Dotnet